quan-digital/bitmex-kollector/README.md

 ## Setup & usage

-- clone repo

-- pip3 install -e .
+- pip3 install git+github.com/quan-digital/bitmex-kollector#egg=bitmex_kollector

-- edit settings on main.py

-- run main.py :)
+- copy, config and run main.py :)

 - data will be stored in settings.DATA_DIR ('data/' by default, change for deploy).

 - run on EC2 eu-west-1 (Ireland) because that's where Bitmex' Websocket is hosted.

-- Kollector will generate about 140MB of data a day, with more than half going towards 'instrument'.
+- base Kollector will generate about 140MB of data a day, with more than half going towards 'instrument'.
 So estimate around 3GB of data a month, or 50GB a year.
+For bot operation, you can divide that by 60 at least.

 #### Public topics subscribed